BEAT X: Celebrating 10 Years of Building Equality in Architecture!

 BEAT Talks are a series of discussions held at the offices of Architects across the city.
 Hosts will share their learned experience.
 BEAT Talks qualify for OAA Structured Learning hours.

-We are honored to have BEAT Executive, Safoura Zahedi, kick start our 2024 Talk series on Saturday, January 27, 2024 with a presentation and walk through of her installation, ‘Journey Through Geometry’.
-This session will be held in-person at Stackt Market where the installation is exhibited as part of the 2024 DesignTO Festival, following its feature as part of the Interior Design Show’s ‘Future Neighbourhood’ program.
-Event schedule and location details below.
+We were honored to have BEAT Executive, Safoura Zahedi, kick start our 2024 Talk series on Saturday, January 27, 2024 with a presentation and walk through of her installation, ‘Journey Through Geometry’.
+This session was held in-person at Stackt Market where the installation is exhibited as part of the 2024 DesignTO Festival, following its feature as part of the Interior Design Show’s ‘Future Neighbourhood’ program.

 BEAT is a volunteer-run organization made up of architects, designers, leaders, and entrepreneurs creating opportunities for community-building, advocacy, networking, and mentorship.